 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-This allows you to bring radiant heat into a tent and from there the camping season can last forever.
+The wood stove allows you to bring radiant heat into your tent.
+As a result, the camping season can last forever!

 Buying a Portable Wood Stove

 There are many things to consider if you are going to buy a portable wood stove.

 The first is the tent you are going to use it with.
 You can’t just throw a portable wood stove in the Coleman 4 man tent and run the flue up through the material.
 It will melt.

 So, you need the right kind of canvas tent that is prepped for a portable wood stove.

 These stoves range in price and can be had for the mid $200s to over $500.
 What you are looking for is a collapsible or takedown wood stove that will be lightweight and easy to pack in and out.
 This will give you the freedom to go camping in almost any weather.

 You also need to be sure that you have the tools to cut and process the wood for your stove.
 Just because you bring a portable wood stove, doesn’t mean you are going to have a pile of perfectly shaped fuel waiting to be thrown into that stove.
 Axes and folding saws are going to be a must.

 If you are truly a relentless survival force, you might want to consider the portable wood stove.